-If there was ever a perfect hairstyles for working out, it would have to be a bun.
+Buns are perfect hairstyles for working out in.
 Why, you ask?
-Because it ensures that all of your hair is tucked neatly away, without having any annoying flyways in your face!
+Because it means that all of your hair is tucked neatly away, without having any annoying flyways in your face!

 Now, when it comes to short hair, it’s best to opt for a low bun, as this will ensure that all of your strands are tied securely into your updo.

-Editor’s tip: If you have a fringe that is too short to be pulled back into your bun, don’t forget to spritz it with a little of the VO5 Refresh Me Quick Dry Shampoo.
-This will to help absorb any sweat and oil produced while you’re working out!
+Editor’s tip: If you have a fringe that is too short to be pulled back into your bun, don’t forget to spritz it with a little of the TRESemmé Instant Refresh Cleansing Dry Shampoo.
+This will help to absorb any sweat and oil produced while you’re working out!

 3. Headband braids

-From pixie cuts to bob length tresses, if your hair is a tad too short to style in a updo, don’t fret as you can still tame your tresses (and stop them from sticking to your forehead in that HIIT class you love) with a headband braid.
+Whether you’re sporting pixie cut or bob length tresses, if your hair is a tad too short to style in a updo, don’t fret as you can still tame your tresses (and stop them from sticking to your forehead in that spin class you love) with a simple headband braid.

-Psst: This is also a great option for those with bangs too!
+Psst: This is also a great option for those with a fringe too!